amazon-archives/amazon-ecs-interstella-workshop/workshop3/readme.md

 Your fulfillment request has been delivered
 </pre>

+Within the [CloudWatch Console](https://console.aws.amazon.com/cloudwatch/), select Logs on the left.
+Then select your log group and the most recent log stream.
+You should see a lot of HTTP GETs.
+Those are health checks from the ALB.

-Within CloudWatch Logs you should see output that says:
+Somewhere within the log stream, you should see this:
 <pre>
 Trying to send a request to the API
 API Status Code: 200